 - Making amends with the people mentioned in the previous step, whenever possible.

 For many people, the “higher power” central to the 12 steps is God.
-For others, it’s something not grounded in religion, like nature, humanity, or the oneness of all things.
+For others, it’s something not grounded in religion, like nature, humanity or the oneness of all things.
 While 12-step programs are the most common way to bring spirituality into recovery, they are by no means the only way.
-Incorporating spiritual and meaning-seeking practices like meditation, devotionals, yoga and journaling into an addiction treatment program without the use of the 12-steps can be just as valuable.
-This is because these activities allow people to become in tune with their innermost desires, better understand their reasons for using substances, and find renewed meaning in a drug-free life.
+Incorporating spiritual and meaning-seeking practices like meditation, devotionals, yoga and journaling into an addiction treatment program without the use of the 12 steps can be just as valuable.
+These activities allow people to become in tune with their innermost desires, better understand their reasons for using substances, and discover new meaning in a drug-free life.

 Benefits of Spirituality in Recovery